-ESPN Deportes will present live coverage of 17 regular season MNF games, a Wild Card playoff game and the Pro Bowl.
-For the 15th season, Alvaro Martín (play-by-play) and Super Bowl XXI champion Raul Allegre (analyst) will call the NFL on ESPN Deportes with reporter John Sutcliffe.
-For the first time, the ESPN Deportes Spanish-language telecast will be simulcast on ESPN2 in weeks 1-9.
+ESPN Deportes will present live coverage of 17 regular season MNF games – including the Kansas City Chiefs-Los Angeles Rams game at Estadio Azteca in Mexico City on November 19, a Wild Card playoff game, the Pro Bowl and will cap the season with exclusive Spanish-language coverage of Super Bowl LIII on Sunday, February 3, 2019.
+For the 16th season, Alvaro Martín (play-by-play) and Super Bowl XXI champion Raul Allegre (analyst) will call the NFL on ESPN Deportes with reporter John Sutcliffe.
+Again this season, the ESPN Deportes Spanish-language telecast will be simulcast on ESPN2 in weeks 1-9.

 Presentations of MNF on ESPN Deportes and ESPN2 will be preceded by an NFL Esta Noche pregame at 8 p.m.
-ET with Eduardo Varela, Pablo Viruega and John Sutcliffe and followed by postgame SportsCenter coverage.

-Spanish-language presentations of MNF, as well as Thanksgiving games and the Pro Bowl, will be live-streamed via the ESPN App and available on ESPN Deportes Radio with Kenneth Garay and Sebastian Martinez Christensen as the lead commentator team.
+ET (beginning in Week 2) with Eduardo Varela, Pablo Viruega and John Sutcliffe.
+ESPN Deportes’ Spanish-language presentations of MNF, as well as Thanksgiving games (ESPN Deportes Radio only) and the Pro Bowl and Super Bowl LIII will also be live-streamed via the ESPN App and available on ESPN Deportes Radio with Kenneth Garay and Sebastian Martinez Christensen as the lead commentator team.
 Additionally, ESPNdeportes.com will present extensive coverage throughout the season, including exclusive online content for all 17 MNF games.